michaeljoseph1357/blog/content/Why I'm Learning AI.md

 My point is, ChatGPT diagnosed this problem I had.
 An inability to stick to one hobby because none of them have given me the necessary positive reinforcement required to motivate me to carry on consistently.
 So, what is the solution?

 Aside from being a present husband and dad, during the remainder of my paternity leave I'll pick one hobby seriously and blog about it – Artificial Intelligence.
-This holds me accountable, gives me tangible output and gives me something to do in the hours between nappy changes and prams.
+This holds me accountable, gives me tangible output and gives me something to do in the hours between nappy changes and bottle feeds.

-So I started this blog about my AI learning journey.
 This technology that is set to transform our lives, especially Ollie's.
 My goal is not to become an LLM engineer, or publish a world-beating agentic application, no, I'm just looking to understand the technology and apply it in interesting ways.
 It's certainly set to disrupt the consulting and client services industry, so perhaps I can become a subject matter expert at work and help answer colleagues or clients' questions.
 This blog is my commitment: one post per week about what I'm learning, building, and trying with AI.
-For the next six months, I'm going to actually finish something.
 Starting now.